Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Performance of PWL

 \section{Performance of PWL}

 \paragraph{Normally distributed item weights} A pivot table reporting average solution times for different instance sizes, instance types, and coefficients of variation considered is presented in Table \ref{tab:solution_time_sskp_normal_pwl}.
-In Table \ref{tab:solution_time_sskp_LC_vs_LC_WS} we contrast the performance of LC and LC with warm start.

-\paragraph{Multivariate normal distributed item weights} A pivot table reporting average solution times for different instance sizes, instance types, coefficients of variation, and correlation coefficients considered is presented in Table \ref{tab:solution_time_sskp_multinormal_pwl}.
+In Table \ref{tab:solution_time_sskp_PWL_ablation} we illustrate average solution times when multithreading, dual presolve, and dynamic search are disabled.
+In Table \ref{tab:solution_time_sskp_LC_vs_LC_WS} we contrast the performance of LC and LC with warm start. \paragraph{Multivariate normal distributed item weights} A pivot table reporting average solution times for different instance sizes, instance types, coefficients of variation, and correlation coefficients is presented in Table \ref{tab:solution_time_sskp_multinormal_pwl}.